-As we all know, American BMX in his special form (20 inch bikes etc.) started in the late '60 ‘s and early 1970's because of youngster imitating motorsport moto-cross stars.
+As we all know, American BMX in its special form (20 inch bikes etc.) started in the late 1960 ‘s and early 1970's because of youngster imitating motorsport moto-cross stars.
 The bikes used at the time were the famous STINGRAY bikes, using 20 inch wheels.
-Early '70 ‘s BMX became an organized sport in the USA (check the History of BMX on this site).
+In the early '70 ‘s BMX became an organized sport in the USA (check the History of BMX on this site).
 As a matter of fact, although not know as BMX (Bicycle Moto-X), in Holland BX (Bicycle Cross, in Dutch "Fietscross") got off the ground in the mid 1950's and also here youngsters were imitating motorsport moto-cross stars from Holland, Belgium, Belgium, Sweden, Denmark etc.

 The difference between the American and European “bicycle sport” was that the Europeans used the ordinary road bicycles with 26”/28” inch wheels and only adjusted the frames from these ordinary road bicycles, by making them stronger.
 In Holland and for that matter in Europe, BMX (American style) became an organized sport in 1978 (again check this History of BMX on this website).